riboviz/riboviz/docs/run-vignette.md

 * `vignette/input/SRR1042855_s1mi.fastq.gz`: ~1mi-sampled RPFs wild-type no additive.
 * `vignette/input/SRR1042864_s1mi.fastq.gz`: ~1mi-sampled RPFs wild-type + 3-AT.

-The data was downsampled to provide a dataset that was realistic, but small enough to run quickly.

 The data files are inputs specified within the `vignette/vignette_config.yaml` file's `fq_files` parameter: